What is a talking therapy?

 A talking therapy is exactly what it says on the tin!
 Within my sessions I encourage you to discuss whatever comes to mind and no topics are off-limit.
 You don’t need to plan for our sessions, there’s no prepared agenda and you won’t be set any homework.

-Do I need to have a mental health diagnosis to go to therapy?
+Do I need a diagnosis to go to therapy?

 Not at all.
 It saddens me that we still have a stigma around accessing psychological support in this day and age.
 Therapy is about self-development and growth which may also include a process of unlearning.
 I don’t pathologise my clients and any formal diagnosis you may have is only of use if it helps you.